 Christmas is a wonderful time of year, but it can also bring extra chaos and clutter.
 Let’s simplify Christmas and make things easier and less stressful so you can enjoy the meaning and magic of the festive season with your family and loved ones instead of worrying about the clutter and state of your home.
 Check out this post for 4 reasons to declutter your home before Christmas.

 PREPARING FOR CHRISTMAS

 Christmas is an exciting and busy time of year for many of us.
 There is so much to plan and organise and our homes, calendars, minds and hearts become full of things to do, places to be and people to see.

-There are lots of ways that you can get organised and simplify your Christmas and we look at some of these in my free 1-week mini course, Simplify Your Christmas or grab my free Christmas tips download from the Simplify Library.
+There are lots of ways that you can get organised and simplify your Christmas and we look at some of these in my free 1-week mini course, Simplify Your Christmas.

 One other thing that I find really helps me plan and prepare for this busy season is to declutter my home before Christmas.